-PCG Human Services child welfare experts offer a number of consulting service to ensure the efficient operation of these agencies and non profit organizations and their programs in order to meet the critical needs of children under their care.
+PCG Human Services child welfare experts offer a number of consulting service – from Title IV-E eligibility determination to Supplemental Security Income (SSI) advocacy – to ensure the efficient operation of these agencies and their programs in order to meet the critical needs of children under their care.

-PCG Human Services also helps state and local juvenile justice, youth probation agencies and non profit organizations to improve operations, increase revenue, and improve service to youths under their care.
+PCG Human Services also helps state and local juvenile justice and youth probation agencies around the country to improve operations, increase revenue, and improve service to youths under their care.

 As representative payee of trust funds for children in foster care, including Social Security benefits such as Supplemental Security Income (SSI) and Retirement, Survivor, and Disability Insurance (RSDI), your agency is tasked with great fiduciary responsibility.

 The Administration for Children and Families recently released guidance on the third round of Child Family Service Reviews (CFSR) beginning in Federal Fiscal Year 2015.
 As your state prepares for the CFSR and for the Child Family Service Plan (CFSP), due June 2014, our seasoned child welfare consulting team can position you to successfully manage these federal responsibilities and make informed decisions that will lead to improved client outcomes.